sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 This is especially relevant for high-stakes domains where small shifts in meaning can lead to significant downstream consequences.

-These failures are particularly dangerous because they do not appear as obvious errors, making them difficult to detect until they accumulate into system-level reliability issues.
+These failures are particularly dangerous because they do not appear as obvious errors, making them difficult to detect until they propagate into system-level reliability issues.

 This is especially relevant for high-stakes domains where small shifts in meaning can lead to significant downstream consequences.